-SMC, Kita and ZTC have long-term refundable deposits from various tenants totaling P26.2 million as of December 31, 2021.
+SMC, Kita and ZTC have long-term refundable deposits from various tenants totaling P202.4 million and P26.2 million as of June 30, 2022 and December 31, 2021, respectively.
 The refundable deposits are remeasured at amortized cost using the effective interest ranging from 3.48% to 5.50% at the inception of the lease terms.